If you are using Real-time Customer Data Platform B2B Edition, see the guide on creating B2B relationships instead.

 The destination schema “Hotels” is based on a custom “Hotels” class, and contains fields that describe a hotel.

-hotelId field serves as the primary identity for the schema under a custom
+hotelId field is used as the primary identity, using a custom “Hotel ID” identity namespace.

 This step is only required if your source schema does not have a dedicated string-type field to be used as a reference to the destination schema.
 If this field is already defined in your source schema, skip to the next step of defining a relationship field.

 In order to define a relationship between two schemas, the source schema must have a dedicated field to be used as a reference to the destination schema.
 You can add this field to the source schema by creating a new schema field group.

 Start by selecting Add in the Field groups section.

 The Add field group dialog appears.
 From here, select Create new field group.
 In the text fields that appear, enter a display name and description for the new field group.
 Select Add field groups when finished.

 The canvas reappears with “Favorite Hotel” appearing in the Field groups section.
 Select the field group name, then select Add field next to the root-level